-- Provide technical and financial support to local governments to recruit, train and retain a more racially and gender diverse public safety workforce. - Provide additional funding for local government to establish co-responder programs. - Provide additional funding for local governments to hire recruiters to help recruit a diverse municipal public safety workforce. - Conduct research on the feasibility of employing unarmed responders for mental health and substance use calls for help. - Provide technical assistance to local governments to establish violence interrupter programs. - Establish a national ad campaign to help recruit more women and minorities in the public safety workforce. - Provide technical assistance to local governments to improve mental health and wellness programs for their public safety employees. - Increase funding for the COPS hiring grants and allow the funding to be used for hiring co-responders and crisis intervention teams.
+- Provide expertise, technical and financial support to local governments and public safety training facilities to recruit, train and retain a more racially and gender diverse public safety workforce. - Provide additional funding for local governments to hire recruiters to help recruit a diverse municipal public safety workforce. - Establish a national ad campaign to help recruit more women and minorities in the public safety workforce. - Provide technical assistance to local governments to improve mental health and wellness programs for their public safety employees. - Increase funding for the COPS hiring grants and allow the funding to be used for hiring co-responders and crisis intervention teams. - Enact the Homes for Every Local Protector, Educator, and Responder (HELPER) Act, aimed at offering advantageous mortgage terms and conditions to eligible first responders, encompassing law enforcement officers, firefighters, paramedics, and emergency medical technicians (EMTs).
+This legislation aims to enhance the support local governments provide to their first responders and incentivize qualified individuals to purchase affordable housing and pursue a career in public safety.